27 (Not Very) Good Excuses for Late Payments

 6. I am out of work

-This is a tough one, but if you call and talk with your creditors, it’s likely you can come up with a payment plan or changing a few due dates to ease your situation until you are back on your feet.
+This is a tough one.
+It could be one of the very few legitimately good excuses for late payments.
+But if you call and talk with your creditors, it’s likely you can come up with a payment plan or change a few due dates to ease your situation until you are back on your feet.

 5. I just got back from holiday and can’t afford it